 But beyond that, one of my coworkers was a CISSP.
 And he rode me to become a CISSP like him.
 Then he abruptly quit his job one day, and when management asked him if he could recommend a replacement, he said my name.
 I took the job on the condition that I’d become a CISSP like him within six months.
 I did, and I got another heavy raise.
 Not 25% this time, but enough to make the pain and suffering of studying for that test worth it.

-That was the coolest job I ever had.
+That was the coolest job ever.
 But after about nine months on the job, I left.
-Another opportunity came along that was a better fit for the stage in life I’m in right now, because it was closer to home, no travel, and offered a far more flexible schedule.
+Another opportunity came along that suited the stage in life I’m in right now.
+It was closer to home, no travel, and it let me work from home sometimes.
 Maybe later in my career, I’ll have the opportunity to go back, and if that happens, I’ll have a very difficult decision to make.

 These changes presented opportunities that wouldn’t have come up if I had stayed in one place for the last decade and a half.